-On April 3, 2007, amendments to all five long-term care codes (the Skilled Nursing and Intermediate Care Facilities Code - 77 Ill.
+On September 12, 2008, the Department proposed amendments to all five long-term care codes (the Skilled Nursing and Intermediate Care Facilities Code - 77.
+Ill.
 Adm.
-Code 300; the Sheltered Care Facilities Code - 77 Ill.
+Code, 300; the Sheltered Care Facilities Code - 77 Ill.
 Adm.
-Code 330; the Illinois Veterans' Homes Code - 77 Ill.
+Code 330; the Illinois Veteran's Homes Code - 77 Ill.
 Adm.
 Code 340; the Intermediate Care for the Developmentally Disabled Facilities Code - 77 Ill.
 Adm.
 Code 350; and the Long-Term Care for Under Age 22 Facilities Code - 77 Ill.
 Adm.
-Code 390) implemented Public Act 94-0752, the second amendment to the Nursing Home Care Act [210 ILCS 45] to address the presence of "identified offenders" in long-term care facilities.
-PA 94-0752 revised much of the original language from PA 94-0163, and also exempted facilities regulated by Part 390 from the requirements for supervising identified offenders.
-Thus, in the April 3 amendments all of the regulations governing the supervision of identified offenders that had been added to Part 390 as a result of PA 94-0163 were repealed, while the other four Parts received updates consistent with the requirements of PA 94-0752.
+Code 390) to clarify the requirements for long-term care facilities to report serious incidents and accidents to the Department.
+The proposed language gives greater clarity to what must be reported and what constitutes a "serious" incident or accident.
+Those amendments were adopted in 2009.